TayfunCesur/AssistedInjection/README.md

 # Assisted Injection
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Have your ever need pass to some parameter into your Viewmodel?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Have your ever need to pass some additional parameter into your Viewmodel?
 But wait, your viewmodel have already some injections?
 So how can you do this ?

 ***Behold Assisted Injection!***